aliasctl/aliasctl/README.md

 ## Installation

-To install AliasCtl, clone the repository and build the binary:
+To install aliasctl, clone the repository and build the binary:

 ```sh
 git clone https://github.com/aliasctl/aliasctl.git